Bleak House: Locations of Bleak House

 The house named Bleak House in Broadstairs is not the original.
 Dickens stayed with his family at this house (then called Fort House) for at least one month every summer from 1839 until 1851.
-However, there is no evidence that it formed the basis of the fictional Bleak House, particularly as it is so far from the location of the fictional house.
+There is no evidence that it formed the basis of the fictional Bleak House, particularly as it is so far from the fictional location.
 The house is on top of the cliff on Fort Road and was renamed Bleak House after his death, in his honour.
 It is the only four storey grade II listed mansion in Broadstairs.

-Dickens locates the fictional Bleak House in St Albans, Hertfordshire, where he wrote some of the book.
+Dickens put the fictional Bleak House in St Albans, Hertfordshire, where he wrote some of the book.
 An 18th-century house in Folly Lane, St Albans, has been identified as a possible inspiration for the titular house in the story since the time of the book's publication and was known as Bleak House for many years.

 Adaptations

 In the late nineteenth century, actress Fanny Janauschek acted in a stage version of Bleak House in which she played both Lady Dedlock and her maid Hortense.
 The two characters never appear on stage at the same time.
 In 1876 John Pringle Burnett's play, Jo found success in London with his wife, Jennie Lee playing Jo, the crossing-sweeper.
 In 1893, Jane Coombs acted in a version of Bleak House.

 A 1901 short film, The Death of Poor Joe, is the oldest known surviving film featuring a Charles Dickens character (Jo in Bleak House).

 In the silent film era, Bleak House was filmed in 1920 and 1922.
 The latter version featured Sybil Thorndike as Lady Dedlock.

 In 1928, a short film made in the UK in the Phonofilm sound-on-film process starred Bransby Williams as Grandfather Smallweed.

 In 1998, BBC Radio 4 broadcast a radio adaptation of five hour-long episodes, starring Michael Kitchen as John Jarndyce.

 The BBC has produced three television adaptations of Bleak House.
 The first serial, Bleak House, was broadcast in 1959 in eleven half-hour episodes.
 The serial survives.
 The second Bleak House, starring Diana Rigg and Denholm Elliott, aired in 1985 as an eight-part series.
 In 2005, the third Bleak House was broadcast in fifteen episodes starring Anna Maxwell Martin, Gillian Anderson, Denis Lawson, Charles Dance, and Carey Mulligan.
 It won a Peabody Award that same year because it "created 'appointment viewing,' soap-style, for a series that greatly rewarded its many extra viewers."